longaccess/longaccess-docs/misc/adf.md

 * `auth` (optional) - authentication data (to verify authenticity)
 * `certificate` - confidential data that provide access to the data stored in the service
 * `links` - a list of URL's where the archive can be found
+* `signature` - data that verifies the holding of the archive by a service (digital signature, archive id, url, etc.)

 ### Archive